 The LSAT happens four times a year: in June, October, December, and February.
-If you want to enter law school the next fall, you must take the LSAT by December at the latest, though I highly recommend taking it earlier.
+If you want to enter law school the next fall, you should take the LSAT by the prior December, or February at the latest, though we recommend taking it earlier.
 October and December are the most popular test dates because some law schools start taking applications in the fall and begin accepting applicants early in the winter; the earlier you apply, the better your odds of acceptance.
 The October, December, and February tests are scheduled for Saturdays.
 The June test is on a Monday.